htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     policies of the HTCondor submit and execute nodes.
-This person will also receive information from HTCondor if something goes wrong with the pool, as described in the documentation of the ``CONDOR_ADMIN`` :index:`CONDOR_ADMIN<single: CONDOR_ADMIN>` configuration variable.
+This person will also receive information from HTCondor if something goes wrong with the pool, as described in the documentation of the ``CONDOR_ADMIN`` :index:`CONDOR_ADMIN` configuration variable.

- 5. Will you have a Unix user named condor, and will its home directory be shared?
+ 5. Will you have a Unix user named condor, and will its home directory be shared? :index:`condor<single: condor; Unix user>`
-    :index:`condor;Unix user<single: condor;Unix user>`

     To simplify installation of HTCondor, you should create a Unix user named condor on all machines in the pool.
 The HTCondor daemons will